AdobeXD/plugin-samples/guides/quick-start-guide/index.md

 This code does the following:

 1. Gets references to the `Rectangle` and `Color` classes from XD’s `scenegraph` module.
 There are several different [API modules you can load using `require()`](/reference/core/apis.html).
 2. Defines our handler function.
-The handler function will run when the user selects the “Create Rectangle” menu command in the app.
+The handler function will run when the user selects the _Create Rectangle_ menu command in the app's _Plugins_ menu.
 3. Creates a new `Rectangle` object.
 There's nothing in it yet!
 The following lines assign various properties and styles to the rectangle: width, height, and color.
 4. Adds the `Rectangle` object to the scenegraph at the top-left (coordinates `0, 0`).
 5. Puts the `Rectangle` object at coordinates `100, 100` within the parent element.